vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

    \   /
    bottom
 ```
+There are two reasons for the need of virtual base class:
 1. Reason
 - An instance of `bottom` will be made up of `left`, which includes `top`, and `right` which also includes `top`.
 So we have two sub-object of `top`.
 This will create abiguity as follows:
 ```